music-encoding/guidelines/_guidelines-v3/04-cmn/02-cmnAdditionalMeasureContent/02-cmnSlurTies.md

 assignment’ can be indicated for the example above using the **@staff** and **@layer** attributes like so:

 {% include _plainExample.html example="./v3/examples/cmn/cmn-sample121.xml" valid="true" %}

 For the ‘horizontal assignment’, the encoder may choose between two different mechanisms.
 The first uses two timestamp attributes as described in section

-<span class="ptr"></span>.
+<a class="link_ptr" title="Timestamps and Durations" href="/v3/guidelines/cmn#cmnTstamp">4.1.5 Timestamps and Durations</a>.
 The start and end points of the slur may be indicated thusly:

 {% include _plainExample.html example="./v3/examples/cmn/cmn-sample122.xml" valid="true" %}